daschinmoy21/trello/readme.md

 - If you encounter an error during the build process, particularly with the frontend container, try the following:

-  1. Ensure you have the correct version of Node.js installed (this project uses Node.js 14):
+  1. Ensure you have the correct version of Node.js installed (check the version in the frontend Dockerfile):
      ```
      node --version
      ```
-     If it's not version 14, consider using a Node version manager like nvm to install and use the correct version.

   2. Clean your npm cache:
      ```